Demian

 Hand Grip

-At the first meeting between two people, the two are to grip each other's right hands and squeeze until one expresses discomfort.
+At the first meeting between two people, the two are to grip each other's right hands and squeeze with force until one expresses discomfort.
 This is usually toned down significantly for foreigners or young children and it is not seen as shameful to be the one to express discomfort first.

 Elbow Grip